翻譯進度

 1Feature::purge();

-As it can be useful to purge features as part of your application's deployment pipeline, Pennant includes a pennant:purge Artisan command:
+As it can be useful to purge features as part of your application's deployment pipeline, Pennant includes a pennant:purge Artisan command which will purge the provided features from storage:

 1php artisan pennant:purge new-api